What do these terms actually mean?

 Certification solves this by providing evidence of the source of energy.
 Each unique certificate can be transferred from generator to supplier to consumer.
 This lets consumers choose between different sources and blends of electricity, and offers proof of compliance with public support schemes.

-What is the difference between an ICS (Independent Criteria Scheme) and a certificate?
+What is the difference between a Label and a Certificate?

-An Independent Criteria Scheme provides the consumer with proof of the quality of supplied energy, according to an agreed set of criteria.
-The claims made by such ICSs may be supported by the supplier, by proving that it owns a certificate for each megawatt hour of supplied energy during the period of supply.
+A Label provides the consumer with more information regarding the quality of supplied energy, according to an agreed set of criteria.
+The claims made by such Labe Schemes may be supported by the supplier, by proving that it owns a certificate for each megawatt hour of supplied energy during the period of supply.

-The purpose of a certificate is to provide evidence of the source, time and means of production of one megawatt hour of electrical energy.
-This can then be used to prove to consumers or to government such matters as the environmental impact of the energy.
+A certificate provides evidence of the source, time and means of production of one megawatt hour of energy.
+This can then be used to prove to consumers or to government such matters as the environmental impact of the represented energy.